 There are some things you just don’t want to share.

 I loved the hot, indulgent dip, the occasional bite of artichoke, and the warm tortilla chips that added just the right amount of salt and crunch.
-At one point in my life, I even had their frozen version stock-piled in my freezer for dip emergencies.

 Somewhere along the line, long before I went vegetarian, I stopped going to T.G.I.
 Fridays.
 Other people must have stopped going too, because I don’t think there are any locations left in my state.